Raunak2601/SQL-Project/README.md

 Added music database
 Uploaded questions with the query solution
-I also added schema for table relation undersanding.
+I also added schema for table relation understanding.